rieckpil/progmot/content/post/proofread-one-year-course-release.md

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
 The visitors also stay on my side, and I have full control over the content.

-For [Thrive Apprentice*](https://rieckpil.de/a/thrive-themes), you need both an eCommerce provider and a video hosting solution.
+For [Thrive Apprentice*](https://rieckpil.de/a/thrive-themes), you need both an eCommerce provider, and a video hosting solution.

-For the eCommerce provider, I chose [SendOwl*](https://rieckpil.de/a/sendowl) as their features and pricing (my current plan is $26/month) are reasonable.
+For the eCommerce provider, I chose [SendOwl*](https://rieckpil.de/a/sendowl), as their features and pricing (my current plan is $26/month) are reasonable.

-Once I've signed up for my [SendOwl*](https://rieckpil.de/a/sendowl) account, I connected my Stripe and PayPal accounts to have the most common payment options.
+Once I'd signed up for my [SendOwl*](https://rieckpil.de/a/sendowl) account, I connected my Stripe and PayPal accounts to have the most common payment options.

 Thrive Apprentice supports various video hosting platforms.
 I went for [Vimeo*](https://rieckpil.de/a/vimeo) and picked their paid plan for $6/month.

 Compared to YouTube, you can add more fine-grained security settings for your videos with Vimeo.
 This makes unintended downloads and sharing more complicated.
-The integration with Thrive Apprentice works by just copying the video link.
+The integration with Thrive Apprentice works by simply copying the video link.

-Using these tools, the final workflow to access the Masterclass is the following:
+Using these tools, the final workflow to access the Masterclass is as follows:

 1. The potential course participant visits the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/)
-2. Once they click on "Buy Now" they're redirected to a pre-checkout page (on my blog) and have to register a new course account
+2. Once they click on "Buy Now", they're redirected to a pre-checkout page (on my blog) and have to register a new course account
 3. They're redirected to a [SendOwl*](https://rieckpil.de/a/sendowl) checkout page and enter their payment information
 4. SendOwl redirects the user to a "Thank You" page on my blog with further information on how to get started
 5. In the background (and if the user gave consent), they're added to my mailing list ([Mailchimp*](https://rieckpil.de/a/mailchimp)), including order information